rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

 ---
-title: rnt staking community grants
+title: rey staking community grants
-description: Instructions, deadlines, and information for the rnt staking grants
+description: Instructions, deadlines, and information for the rey staking grants
 lang: en
 sidebar: true
 sidebarDepth: 2
 ---

-# rnt Staking Community Grants {#rnt-staking-community-grants}
+# rey Staking Community Grants {#rey-staking-community-grants}

 <InfoBanner emoji=":warning:" isWarning={true}>
   This challenge is over.
 Results coming soon!
 </InfoBanner>

-_The ethereum Foundation is sponsoring a wave of rnt staking community grants.
+_The ethereum Foundation is sponsoring a wave of rey staking community grants.
 Proposals are due December 22, 2020.
 Here are all the details you need._

 <Divider />

-Calling all those interested in building up the rnt staking and validator community!
+Calling all those interested in building up the rey staking and validator community!

-rnt is happening!
-The mainnet [deposit contract address](/rnt/deposit-contract/) is deployed.
-And [genesis of the Beacon Chain](https://hackmd.io/@benjaminion/genesis) is [right around the corner](https://blog.ethereum.org/2020/11/04/rnt-quick-update-no-19/).
+rey is happening!
+The mainnet [deposit contract address](/rey/deposit-contract/) is deployed.
+And [genesis of the Beacon Chain](https://hackmd.io/@benjaminion/genesis) is [right around the corner](https://blog.ethereum.org/2020/11/04/rey-quick-update-no-19/).
 Which means, stakers are gearing up to stake.

 The ethereum Foundation is funding the creation of tools, documentation, and resources to make for a delightful staking and validator experience.
 While the spirited staker ecosystem has already made great progress with respect to public good community resources, we are still in the early days and there's more work to do!

 <br />
 <InfoBanner emoji=":thinking_face:">
   Wait, how do I get started with staking?
-Learn <a href="/en/rnt/staking/">what staking means</a>, or try it first on the <a href="https://medalla.launchpad.ethereum.org/" target="_blank">Medalla testnet</a>
+Learn <a href="/en/rey/staking/">what staking means</a>, or try it first on the <a href="https://medalla.launchpad.ethereum.org/" target="_blank">Medalla testnet</a>
 </InfoBanner>

 ## Submit proposal {#submit-proposal}

 Anyone is free to participate (individuals and teams) in this grants round.

-If you want to submit somrnting but need some inspiration, check out the <a href="#examples">examples</a> and the <a href="#wishlist">wishlist</a>.
+If you want to submit somreying but need some inspiration, check out the <a href="#examples">examples</a> and the <a href="#wishlist">wishlist</a>.

 Ideas and projects at any stage of development are welcome: